imagej/imagej.github.io/_pages/develop/github.md

 # Editing files

-If you want to modify some file's contents and you are certain that the changes do not need to be tested locally, you can hit the `Edit` button on the upper right corner after navigating to the file in question (in case you don't have *Push* permission on the repository in question, this will *fork* the project at the same time).
+If you want to modify some file's contents and you are certain that the changes do not need to be tested locally, you can press the `Edit` button on the upper right corner after navigating to the file in question (in case you don't have *Push* permission on the repository in question, this will *fork* the project at the same time).
 This will let you edit the file online and commit the changes after providing a commit message (you should still try to write a [meaningful commit message](/develop/coding-style#scm-history), of course).

 # Working with Pull Requests